 In the summer, the Director ensures that their camp is licensed.
 Directors supervise their staff, oversee all curriculum, and work with Junior Counselors who are teenagers hired from the particular community in which the program is located.
 SUP staff lives in housing provided by Harvard.
 Directors keep in close contact with parents and community members as well as organize and lead the staff on a variety of retreats and trainings throughout the summer.
 Further, Directors are an integral part of running the camp and are expected to lead the team to ensure that the program runs as smoothly as possible.
 They act as disciplinarians as needed.
-Directors are encouraged to limit outside commitments as community involvement and program preparation extend beyond designated camp hours.
-While a stipend is paid to all staff, a significant number of outside hours for training, staff meetings and independent preparation are expected.
+Directors are encouraged to limit outside commitments as community involvement and program preparation may extend beyond designated camp hours.
+A significant number of outside hours for training, staff meetings and independent preparation are expected.